 - The medial column is aligned at a 40° angle to the shaft and ends in the trochlea.

-- The capitellum is angulated 30-40° anteriorly, while the trochlea is angulated 25° anteriorly.
+- The capitellum is angulated 30-40° anteriorly.
+The trochlea is angulated 25° anteriorly.

-- The trochlea is larger in diameter medially than laterally and ends more distally than the capitellum in the coronal plane [This lead to a valgus position of the elbow in extension.]
+- The trochlea is larger in diameter medially than laterally and ends more distally than the capitellum in the coronal plane [This leads to a valgus position of the elbow in extension.]

 The blood supply around the elbow is primarily fed by anastomotic vessels from the brachial artery.